Age verification

 Balancing safeguarding and user experience

 It’s crucial to balance age assurance measures with a seamless user experience.
 Overly strict verification processes can deter users, affecting pass rates and revenue.
 For example, suppose a user trying to access an adult site is presented with ID Scan as an option in isolation.
-In that case, it may be unreasonable to require them to find an ID document and upload a photo (taken in good lighting) to access their desired site - if, indeed, they even own an ID document in the first place.
+In that case, it may be unreasonable to require them to find an ID document and upload a photo (taken in good lighting) to access their desired site – if, indeed, they even own an ID document in the first place.
 There is likely to be hesitation from users here from both a privacy and (lack of) education perspective.
+Using proportionality in age assurance can help find a balance.

 There are, however, highly accurate alternatives that offer sites a strong balance between safeguarding and user experience.
 Sites should implement easy-to-integrate tech with clear instructions to smoothly guide users through the verification process.
 Methods such as age estimation using email address are widely accessible and use a personal identifier that online web users are instinctively familiar with when accessing accounts or purchasing items online.
 Consider offering multiple methods to cater to different user preferences and address bias-related concerns – but ensure low-friction methods are included to enhance the overall user experience while ensuring compliance and protecting revenue.